gramella/HR/readme.txt

 DATASETS AND RESULTS of the paper "Hair Removal combining Saliency, Shape and Color"

 The available material is constituted by datasets and results of the paper:

 Ramella, G. Hair Removal combining Saliency, Shape and Color, Applied Sciences, vol. 11, n.
-1, 2021.
+1,  pp. 447-474, 2021.

 This material is intended for supporting the possibility of comparison by other authors.

 Permission to use, copy, or modify this material and its documentation for educational and research purposes only and without fee is hereby